Gladys George

 Gladys George (born Gladys Clare Evans; September 13, 1904 – December 8, 1954) was an American actress of stage and screen.
 Though nominated for an Academy Award for her leading role in Valiant Is the Word for Carrie (1936), she spent most of her career in supporting roles in films such as Marie Antoinette (1938), The Roaring Twenties (1939), The Maltese Falcon (1941), The Best Years of Our Lives (1946), and Flamingo Road (1949).

 Early life

-George was born on September 13, 1904 in Patten, Maine to British parents, Sir Arthur Evans Clare, a "noted Shakespearean actor", and his wife, Lady Alice.
-Another source indicated "Gladys was born in a little town in Missouri, where the troupe her parents belonged to happened to be stranded at the time."
+George was born on September 13, 1904 in Patten, Maine, to British parents, Sir Arthur Evans Clare, a "noted Shakespearean actor", and his wife, Lady Alice.
+Another source indicats "Gladys was born in a little town in Missouri, where the troupe her parents belonged to happened to be stranded at the time."

 Career

 George went on the stage at the age of 3 and toured the United States, appearing with her parents, who were British actors.
 She starred onstage in the 1920s, and she had made several films during the early part of that decade.
 For her role in the film Valiant Is the Word for Carrie (1936), she received a Best Actress nomination at the 9th Academy Awards.